-For those who want cheap stair bars and are after the look rather than stair rods which will last a lifetime, then here are my top recommendations.
+For those who want cheap stair bars, also known as stair carpet rods (or stair carpet bars) and are after the look rather than stair rods which will last a lifetime, then here are my top recommendations.
 But do beware, as with so many things in life, they are normally cheap for a reason and that typically means there is a difference in specification from the quality stair rods which are available in the marketplace.

 Great value from Stairrods

 The Homepride has to be on everyone’s list.
 This runner stair rod has been in the marketplace for decades and epitomises the classic acorn-styling of a traditional finial or end piece.
 Made by king-of-the-stair-bars sector Stairrods UK, in my opinion it stands up to the first-impression test.
 If you walk through the front door of a home and the Homepride rods are fitted up the stairs, they not only catch the eye but can give the illusion of spaciousness on even the narrowest of staircases.
 On the flip side, the finials are hollow and not as robust as those for more quality stair rods.

 Great value for money.
 Given the rods are a standard 12mm diameter rod and the price includes the brackets, these get my top vote.

 The Jubilee stair carpet bars come in a close second in my view.
 However, it is worth noting from the outset that these are only 9mm in diameter and are certainly slender.
 This should not be a problem for anyone with a narrow staircase but if you are looking to make an impact on a standard width of step, then I’d recommend a 12mm diameter design.
 Like the Homepride, the Jubilee stairrods come with the bracket already attached to the finial and therefore they are easy to cut to length rather than having to purchase custom-made designs.

 A cheap but slimline carpet runner rod with an appealing ball finial.
 My personal favourite is the rich and shiny pewter finish, which works particularly well with the current vogue for grey and greige carpets.